360 Customer View: What, Why and How With Examples

 360 degree customer views use data on what your customers have done previously in order to predict what they are likely to do next.

 By creating a complete picture of the customer, businesses are able to gain insight into what a customer may need in the future.

-This accurately predicted information allows companies to be better positioned to act on cross-sell, churn, or up-sell opportunities.
+This superior predictive analysis & data allows companies to be better positioned to act on cross-sell, churn, or up-sell opportunities.
 Machine learning plays a big part in how well these predictive audiences work.
 It also allows these audiences to be as scalable, fast and as accurate as possible.

 Further, it offers companies insight into their own futures by identifying where or how they may need to adapt service offerings whilst mitigating the impact of future changes by predicting how customers are likely to react.